-Previous pages of this report focused on statewide data, whereas the following pages focus on the five most populous counties and each one's most populous city, broken down by race.
-County-level data reflect reported stops by all law enforcement agencies within the county.
+The remainder of this report focuses on Nebraska's five most populous counties and the most populous city within each of these counties, broken down by race.
+County-level data reflect stops reported by all law enforcement agencies within the county.
 City-level data reflect reports only from the local city police department.

 As stated previously, census figures only estimate the resident population and do not account for commuters or Interstate traffic.
-Nonetheless, local populations provide one measure often used to facilitate discussions regarding the possibility of racial profiling, despite considerable variation throughout the state.
+Nonetheless, local populations provide one measure often used to facilitate discussion regarding the possibility of racial profiling, despite considerable variation throughout the state.

 There are vast differences in minority populations by city and county throughout the state.
 These differences obviously affect daily occurrences for any racial groups in all kinds of activities, including traffic stops.
 The varying distributions of minority populations across Nebraska significantly affect the contact law enforcement has with these groups.
-In 2018 for instance, the Black population varied significantly across three levels of analysis within the State of Nebraska: 12.1% in Omaha, 10.9% in Douglas County, and 4.5% across the statewide adult population.
+In 2018 for instance, the Black population varied significantly across three levels of analysis within the State of Nebraska: 12.1% in Omaha, 11.0% in Douglas County, and 4.5% across the statewide adult population.